jdabel123/AirBnB-Predictive-Analytics/README.md

 <div>
   <p>
-    For this project i completed an analysis of Seattle Airbnb listings, which the dataset is available on kaggle <a href="url">link here</a>.
+    For this project I completed an analysis of Seattle Airbnb listings, which the dataset is available on kaggle <a href="url">link here</a>.
 I focused solely on the listings.csv dataset, which included information about 38000 listings.
 I used a Jupyter Notebook to complete this analysis and can be found in the Udacity Project 1.ipynb file.
   </p>
  <p>
    I focused my analysis on answering the following questions: